 The Artist and Her Work

-Kathy Lucoff Godin received her BFA from California College of Arts & Crafts (now renamed CCA) in Oakland/San Francisco, California and did graduate work in Fine Art and Museum Studies at California State University Long Beach, Long Beach, California.
-Kathy taught art education at Santa Monica College, Santa Monica, California and Connoisseurship of Fine Art through the Department of Special Studies and Continuing Education at Rice University, Houston, Texas.
+Kathy Lucoff Godin received her BFA from California College of Arts and Crafts (now known as California College of the Arts) San Francisco and Oakland, CA. She did graduate work in Fine Arts and Museum Studies at California State University, Long Beach, Long Beach, CA. Lucoff Godin taught art education at Santa Monica College, Santa Monica, CA and connoisseurship of fine art through the Department of Special Studies and Continuing Education at Rice University, Houston, TX.